 Berea, Boone and More

 Take a quick trip south on I-75 and you will find lots of charm, a taste of early American history at Ft.
 Boonesborough and Whitehall, and fabulous crafts at the Kentucky Artisan Center.

 Ft.
 Boonesborough State Park - 2009 was the 275th anniversary of the birth of Daniel Boone.
 Visit the fort where there is a museum with 18th century artifacts along with some that belonged to the great explorer himself.
 At Ft.
 Boonesborough State Park, KY visitors can camp and enjoy craft demonstrations by resident Kentucky artists.

 Whitehall, home of Cassius Marcellus Clay--The 19th century emancipationist, politician, newspaper publisher, Ambassador to Russia, and friend to Abraham Lincoln, owned this home where his wife ran the businesses in his absence.
 His daughter later joined the front lines of the suffragist movement, due in part because Mary was stripped of all rights to property she managed when Clay divorced her.

-Berea Tourism Center - Stop and see Belle who has all the information about this area nestled in the foothills of the Appalachian Mountains.
+Berea Tourism Center - Stop and see Kerri who has all the information about this area nestled in the foothills of the Appalachian Mountains.

 Kentucky Artisan Center at Berea - One of the most visited locations along I- 75, the Kentucky Artisan center shows and sells the best of Kentucky's craft artists.
 Stop for a bite and to browse Berea crafts.